guard/guard-minitest/README.md

 ## Guardfile

-Guard::Minitest can be really adapated to all kind of projects.
+Guard::Minitest can be adapated to all kind of projects.
-Please read [guard doc](http://github.com/guard/guard#readme) for more info about Guardfile DSL.
+Please read [guard doc](http://github.com/guard/guard#readme) for more info about the Guardfile DSL.

 ### Standard Guardfile when using Minitest::Unit